roothide/Bootstrap/README.md

 ## Install tweaks

 Bootstrap can enable tweaks for almost all apps, but it currently does not *yet* support SpringBoard tweaks, meaning you cannot modify the homescreen, lockscreen, control center, statusbar, or anything related to the SpringBoard.
 While these tweaks are installable, you cannot enable SpringBoard in AppEnabler.

-Bootstrap can enable tweaks for almost all apps, but it does not yet support springboard tweaks, such as the homescreen, lockscreen, control center, statusbar tweaks.

 When installing a tweak, you might see a message saying 'Not Updated'.
 This tweak will need to be updated to support Bootstrap.